Riley-Py/UWaterloo-Work/SCI 238/Chapter 7 - Our Planetary System/Our Planetary System.md

 - Planets all orbit in the same direction and nearly in the same plane

 ### Comparative Planetology
-- Learn more about a world like Earth by studying it in context with other worlds in the solar sy
+- Learn more about a world like Earth by studying it in context with other worlds in the solar system
+- Focuses on the *processes* common to multiple planets instead of individual facts specific to a particular planet
+- Can reveal patterns between planets
+	- Provides insights that help us understand Earth